& Reporting of Student Achievement

 written report, prior to this conference, that will show the

-student's level of achievement against National Standards in
+student's level of achievement in relation to National Standards in

 reading, writing and maths, as well as other areas of the